ThomasKaltvik/LidarSQLPlugins/README.md

-# RTBpluginsForLidarAltitude
+# Race Track Builder - Thomas Kaltvik Lidar SQL plugins for Lidar altitude based landscapes

-Plugins for Race Track Builder to use lidar based ASCII grid files for altitude and slope image.
+Plugins for Race Track Builder to use lidar based ASCII grid files stored and used from SQL Server to fetch altitude for sceenery and create slope images.

+ver 1.0

 The plugin is for non-commercial private and educational use only.